crypto101/book/building-blocks.rst

 For example, we can only send messages of a very limited length: the block length of the block cipher.
 Obviously, we'd like to be able to send much larger messages, or, ideally, streams of indeterminate size.
-We'll address this problem with a :ref:`stream cipher <Stream ciphers>`.
+We'll address this problem with a :ref:`stream cipher <stream-ciphers>`.

 Although we have reduced the key size drastically (from the total size of all data ever sent under a one-time pad scheme versus a few bytes for most block ciphers), we still need to address the issue of agreeing on those few key bytes, potentially over an insecure channel.
-We'll address this problem in a later chapter with a :ref:`key exchange protocol <Key exchange>`.
+We'll address this problem in a later chapter with a :ref:`key exchange protocol <key-exchange>`.

+.. _stream-ciphers:

 Stream ciphers
 --------------